 - I was afraid that one may have to select the writing panel every time one wants to write with the pen.
 It would have been a minus compared to the lower screen that was always available.
 But here again, a wonderful feature: the dictionary remembers that you used the panel and will automatically propose it whenever you return to the dictionary.
 Turning off the machine won’t erase that memory.

 - The panel to write the kanji is big enough, it takes half of the screen.
 This is a good point compared to the lower screen which is smaller.

 Conclusion: I would say that the lower screen looks more comfortable because it is more stable.
 But writing on the upper screen is not as uncomfortable as one might think, and the bigger panel makes up for the lack of stability.
 Personally, I don’t mind writing kanji on the upper screen, and the various features listed above makes it even easier to use.

 Other cool features that I am using

 There are a lot of features in this dictionary, but the ones I am really using are:

 Start typing your research while still in a word’s “card”

-This is the greatest feature of the dictionary to me.
 Instead of selecting one dictionary, just enter your word on the “home” page.
 It will give you the result for all the dictionaries installed on your device.

 I am using it to slowly get used to consulting a Japanese-Japanese dictionary.
 If I were using my phone, I would never do it.
 The reason is simple: I know that there is a big probability that I would not understand the definition in Japanese.
 With my phone, it would mean making two different types of research in two different apps.